kubeflow/kubeflow/docs_dev/releasing.md

 For each minor (vX.Y) release, we also publish a corresponding version of the website.
 Each version of the website is generated from a separate [branch](https://github.com/kubeflow/website/branches) of the `kubeflow/website` repository.
-And you can view versioned document from website's [top bar](https://user-images.githubusercontent.com/37026441/137779544-dbf6b689-e6d8-43e6-9b31-a05c0502c464.png).
+And you can view versioned documentation from the website's [top bar](https://user-images.githubusercontent.com/37026441/137779544-dbf6b689-e6d8-43e6-9b31-a05c0502c464.png).

 The naming convention is as follows: